T20X/notes/C++MemoryModelObjects.md

 ## destroyed
 how is that defined?

+# std::byte

+A numeric value n can be converted to a byte value using std::byte{n}, due to C++17 relaxed enum class initialization rules.

+A byte can be converted to a numeric value (such as to produce an integer hash of an object) the usual way with an explicit conversion or alternatively with std::to_integer.

+std::byte is a distinct type that implements the concept of byte as specified in the C++ language definition.

+Like unsigned char, it can be used to access raw memory occupied by other objects (object representation), but unlike unsigned char, it is not a character type and is not an arithmetic type. std::byte models a mere collection of bits, supporting only bitwise and comparison operations

+uint8_t implies an interpretation of the bit pattern.
+But if the blob you're dealing with is actually structured data, that's the wrong interpretation.

+std::byte is a type that specifically says "I have no idea what this bag of bytes represents

 # type

 Objects, references, functions including function template specializations, and expressions have a property called type, which both restricts the operations that are permitted for those entities and provides semantic meaning to the otherwise generic sequences of bits.